fibo/dflow/README.md

 > dflow exports a `fun` function ☺

-Function *fun* as the following signature
+Function *fun* has the following signature

   * param: {Object} *graph* to be executed.
   * param: {Object} *additionalFunctions* is an **optional** collection of functions.